apache/maven/maven-core-it/README.txt

 it0058: Verify that profiles from settings.xml do not pollute module lists
         across projects in a reactorized build.

+it0059: Verify that maven-1 POMs will be ignored but not stop the resolution
+        process.

 -------------------------------------------------------------------------------

 - generated sources